Whanganui Journey: Route description

 During normal weather conditions the rapids on the river will not exceed grade II.
-As a result, there are several tour operators that offer a variety of trip combinations covering all, or part of the route.
+As a result, there are several tour operators that offer a variety of trip combinations covering all or part of the route.

-Although the Great Walk route ends at Pipiriki, the river is navigable for a further 89 km and some canoeists continue to exit at the main bridge in Whanganui, which takes a further two days.
-Because the river is tidal closer to Whanganui, canoeists doing so need to ensure they leave Hipango Park on an outgoing tide.
+Although the Great Walk route ends at Pipiriki, the river is navigable for a further 89 km and some canoeists continue, to exit at the main bridge in Whanganui, which takes a further two days.
+Because the river is tidal closer to Whanganui, canoeists doing so need to leave Hipango Park on an outgoing tide.

 Accommodation

 Accommodation on the route is in a combination of huts and campsites, which must be booked.
 River users must purchased a Facilities User Pass (FUP) if travelling on the river between 1 October and 30 April.
-It is cheaper to purchase the FUP before you go on the river.
+It is cheaper to purchase the FUP before going on the river.
 They are available from the various operators, DOC in Whanganui, or from local Visitor Information Centres.
 There are different rates for different age groups, and for jetboaters.
-Most tour operators/canoe hire places will organize camp sites when you book with them and supply all safety equipment, a map, and transport to/from either end.
+Most tour operators/canoe hire places will organize camp sites when travellers book with them, and they supply all safety equipment, a map, and transport to/from either end.